Azure-Samples/hdinsight-migration/MapRMigration/Instructions/0-Introduction.md

     .\maprsetup.ps1
     ```

     As the script runs, you will see various messages when the resources are created.
-The script will take about 10 minutes to complete.
+The script will take about 5 minutes to complete.
 When it has finished, it will display the IP address of the new virtual machine.
 Make a note of this address.

+    Additionally, the script will display a unique numeric suffix which you will use for creating further resources.
+Make a note of this suffix as well.

     ![The Azure Cloud Shell in the Azure portal.
 The script has completed.
 The IP address of the new virtual machine is highlighted.](../Images/0-ScriptCompleted.png)